 3 Golds: 1 Olympic 2 Worlds and 1 World Bronze medal.
 Owns an 85-11 record on the senior level.
 One of a dozen Americans to win Ivan Yarygin Gran Prix (filled with multiple Russians) and he’s done it twice in 2017 and 2018.
 This tournament may be harder to win than the Worlds or the Olympics.
 All this with only 4 years on the world team.
 Snyder beat returning Olympic Gold medalist Jake Varner in the 2016 Olympic Wrestling Trials.
 Unlike anyone else on this list Snyder with success at such an early age decided to sacrifice big chunks of his NCAA wrestling career to train for continued freestyle success.
 So he has won Olympic, World, Yarygin, Kolov, World Cup and PanAms, this is unprecedented for an American wrestler.
 He’s six and a half years younger than Burroughs and says that he wants to wrestle forever.
 He hasn’t had many injuries to date.
 The biggest thing that his loss to Sadulaev at Worlds exposed is that his style allows for him to be game planned and that he might be losing some dynamic flexibility.
 Like many on this list Snyder was a junior world champion.
 In the age of being able to watch multiple matches of a wrestlers, scouting is rampant and evolving style is a must.
 More video here

 5 Golds: 1 Olympic and 4 world championships and 2 Bronze medal world championships.
 He’s an 8-time world team member starting in 2011.
 He reeled off championships from 2011-13, took 3rd in 2014 on one leg then won another championship in 2016.
 An amazing streak or career for most wrestlers but Burroughs also took Gold and Bronze in 2017 and 2018 respectively.
 Yasar Dogu International Gold medalist 2016.
 Burroughs also owns a 65-match win streak starting at the US Open in 2011 and coming to an end when he wrestled American Nick Marable at the 2014 Yasar Dogu in Turkey.
 He wasn’t wrestling push overs during this run.
 He beat grapplers with more than 30 senior level UWW tournament wins.
 This unheard-of consistency and longevity are why JB could one day be at the top of this list.
 While he is currently ranked #2 in the world he has to be the odds-on favorite at the world championships in Kazakhstan in September.
 I currently have him behind Baumgartner because of his 2016 Olympic 9th place performance.
 He came into Rio’s Olympic games the #1 ranked wrestler in the world and essentially DNPed.
 Neither Smith or Baumgartner had this type of down performance at the Olympics.
+So I have him behind Baumgartner on the longevity of career and behind Smith on the efficiency of being 6 for 6.
 On the upside the most recent senior level record that I could find for Burroughs was a mind boggling 163-7.
 That’s a 95.9% winning percentage on the world stage.
 Way better than his NCAA wrestling record.
 Like most guys on this list Burroughs has peaked at the senior level.
 He’s 30 years old with a young family.
 Can he keep up his focus to climb higher on the list?
 He’s had a few injuries and seems to have a great training system to keep him fresh and at or near the top.
 I also think that during his senior level wrestling career his style has evolved as much or more than anyone else on the list.